johnsonjh/tpzasm/README.md

 **PSA&nbsp;PASM&nbsp;1.02** assemblers, targeting the Intel&nbsp;**8080**,
 Zilog&nbsp;**Z80**, and other equivalent processors.

+An enhanced clone of `HEXCOM`, the
+[Intel HEX](https://en.wikipedia.org/wiki/Intel_HEX) to binary conversion tool, is also included.

 ## Portability

 **TPZASM** should compile cleanly on any system with an ANSI&nbsp;C89 compiler.

 Linux, AIX, OS/400, Solaris, illumos, FreeBSD, NetBSD, OpenBSD, DragonFly&nbsp;BSD, Haiku, MS‑DOS, OS/2, and Windows are known to work without modification.